-First remove the bottom and side trims, these are held in place with magnets so will come away easily.
-Take care not to scratch the paint.
-Then remove the glass by unscrewing the four 1/4 turn fasteners located at the top of the glass (circled) and remove the bracket (shaded grey).
-Attach the provided suction cups and use them to handle the glass.
-Slide the glass towards the open end of the fireplace, then allow the glass to lean towards you and carefully lift it out.
+First remove the bottom and side trims, these are held in place with magnets so will come away easily, take care not to scratch the paint.
+Then remove the glass by unscrewing the four 1/4 turn fasteners located at the top of the glass (circled below) and remove the bracket (shown below shaded grey).
+Allow the glass to lean towards you and carefully lift it out using the suction cups provided.
 Be aware that the glass is heavy and caution should be used while moving it.